Unification Church: Holy Spirit Association for the Unification of World Christianity (1954–1994)

 The Unification Church's involvement in the seafood industry began at the direction of Moon, who ordered an expansion into "the oceanic providence".
 In 1976 and 1977 the Church invested nearly a million dollars into the United States seafood industry.
 Moon delivered a speech in 1980 entitled "The Way of Tuna," in which he claimed that "After we build the boats, we catch the fish and process them for the market, and then have a distribution network.
 This is not just on the drawing board; I have already done it." and declared himself the "king of the ocean."
 He also suggested that they could get around the recently imposed 200 nautical miles exclusive economic zone by marrying American and Japanese members, allowing the Japanese ones to become American citizens, because once married, "we are not foreigners; therefore Japanese brothers, particularly those matched to Americans, are becoming ..... leaders for fishing and distribution."
 He also declared that "Gloucester is almost a Moonie town now!"

 In 1976 UC members founded News World Communications, an international news media corporation.
 Its first two newspapers, The News World (later renamed the New York City Tribune) and the Spanish-language Noticias del Mundo, were published in New York from 1976 until the early 1990s.
-In 1982 The New York Times described News World as "the newspaper unit of the Unification Church".
+In 1982, The New York Times described News World as "the newspaper unit of the Unification Church".
 Moon's son, Hyun Jin Moon, is its chairman of the board.
-News World Communications owns United Press International, The World and I, Tiempos del Mundo (Latin America), The Segye Ilbo (South Korea), The Sekai Nippo (Japan), the Zambezi Times (South Africa), The Middle East Times (Egypt).
-Until 2008 it published the Washington, D.C.–based newsmagazine Insight on the News.
-Until 2010, it owned The Washington Times.
+News World Communications owns United Press International, The World and I, Tiempos del Mundo (Latin America), The Segye Ilbo (South Korea), The Sekai Nippo (Japan), the Zambezi Times (South Africa), and The Middle East Times (Egypt).
+Until 2008, it published the Washington, D.C.–based newsmagazine Insight on the News.
+Until 2010, it also owned The Washington Times.
 On November 2, 2010, Sun Myung Moon and a group of former Times editors purchased the paper from News World.

 Starting in the 1980s, Moon instructed HSA-UWC members to take part in a program called "Home Church" in which they reached out to neighbors and community members through public service.
 In April 1990, Moon visited the Soviet Union and met with President Mikhail Gorbachev.
 Moon expressed support for the political and economic transformations underway in the Soviet Union.
 At the same time, the movement was expanding into formerly communist nations.
 The Women's Federation for World Peace(세계평화여성연합, WFWP) was founded in 1992 by Hak Ja Han.
 Its stated purpose is to encourage women to work more actively to promote peace in their communities and society.
 It has members in 143 countries.